networkf/network.github.io/index.md

 <link rel="shortcut icon" type="image/png" href="/favicon.png">
 </head>
 ---
-Network is accelerating the advent of neural interface dreams by building a neuroscience market with novel incentives and creating tools for individuals to free their mind and realize their dreams.
+<b>Network</b> is accelerating the advent of neural interface dreams by building a neuroscience market with novel incentives and creating tools for individuals to free their mind and realize their dreams.

 We are building an interface to connect you to the dream world, a platform from which you can break free from infinite mental loops and a research market to bring our industry closer together.